a-barzanti/FocusFlow/README.md

 # FocusFlow

-**FocusFlow** is a native Python app that helps you rotate through a list of tasks on a timer.
+**FocusFlow** is a Python app built with [Flet](https://flet.dev/) that helps you rotate through a list of tasks on a timer.
 Perfect for managing your attention span, or at least pretending to.

 ![FocusFlow main screen](screenshot.png)